-In one of the group homes the residents already lived there before the ACT-team was attached to the place.
+In one of the group homes the residents already lived in the place before the ACT-team was attached to the place.
 The support has been split between the ACT-team and two on-site support workers who were attached to the place at the same time as the ACT-team.
-The interviewed one-site support workers describes that before that time the place was utterly chaos.
+The interviewed on-site support workers describe that before that time the place was utterly chaos.
 Windows at the ground floor were open at all times of the day.
 Mattresses and blankets were dispersed everywhere and up to 50 or 100 people - many of whom guests of the residents - regularly slept at the place.

-The on-site support worker explains how contact to other services, such as the social office, job centre (in charge of welfare benefits) or addiction counseling is often very difficult for the residents and they need a lot of assistance in such contacts.
+The on-site support worker explains how contact to other services, such as the social office, job centre or addiction counseling is often very difficult for the residents and they need a lot of assistance in such contacts.
 He states that with the ACT-team providing these services directly to the residents, things have become much easier.

 He reflects upon whether an alternative support model could be preferable where also regular social support would be provided by the ACT team instead of being delivered by the two on-site workers.
 He thinks that the current model works quite well, as there is a need for daily presence and support and that the residents know the two support workers very well.
 This view is generally shared by other staff members of the ACT-team.
-They state that due to the anchoring at the nearby shelter the two on-site support workers know the group of socially vulnerable homeless individuals with
+They state that due to the anchoring at the nearby shelter the two on-site support workers know the group of socially vulnerable homeless individuals with Greenlandic background very well, and have extensive experience in working with the group.
+However, some of the challenges in this group home is that there is an environment of heavy drinking, and that many guests of the residents hang around at the place most of the time.